BenLorantfy/nestjs-zod/README.md

 ```ts
 function createZodDto<TSchema extends UnknownSchema>(schema: TSchema): ZodDto<TSchema>;
 ```
 Creates a nestjs DTO from a zod schema.
-These zod DTOs can be used in place of `class-validator` / `class-transformer` DTOs. **Note:** For this feature to work, please ensure [`ZodValidationPipe`](#zodvalidationpipe-get-nestjs-to-validate-using-zod) is setup correctly
+These zod DTOs can be used in place of `class-validator` / `class-transformer` DTOs.
+Zod DTOs are responsible for three things:

-See an example below of how to create a zod DTO:
+1. Providing a schema for `ZodValidationPipe` to validate incoming client data against
+2. Providing a compile-time typescript type from the Zod schema
+3. Providing an OpenAPI schema when using `nestjs/swagger`

+> [!NOTE]
+> For this feature to work, please ensure [`ZodValidationPipe`](#zodvalidationpipe-get-nestjs-to-validate-using-zod) is setup correctly

+##### Parameters
+- `schema` - A zod schema.
+You can "bring your own zod", including zod v3 schemas, v4 schemas, zod mini schemas, etc.  The only requirement is that the schema has a method called `parse`

+##### Example
+###### Creating a zod DTO
 ```ts
 import { createZodDto } from 'nestjs-zod'
 import { z } from 'zod'